Here, I will show you how to keep your cloud storage safe and secure.

 Multi-factor Authentication

 Multi-factor or two-step authentication allows you to use an extra form of identification other than the regular password.
-When using multi-factor authentication, you key in your normal password, and an OTP (one-time-password) is sent to a trusted device, which you then enter.
-In addition, some cloud storage will also allow you to use biometric authentication such as fingerprint scan, retina scan, facial or voice recognition.
+When using multi-factor authentication, you key in your regular password, and an OTP (one-time-password) is sent to a trusted device, which you then enter.

 Employee Training